- 1 Top G-Sync Monitors Compared

 Acer Predators frequently make it to the top of gaming monitor lists with their sleek designs and powerful features.
 The latest Predator model is a little flashier than early models with it red-trimmed base, but the 27-inch IPS screen continues to impress, and it’s entirely adjustable or mountable as needed.
 The 2560 x 1440 resolution doesn’t disappoint ultra-HD gamers, either, and the monitor can be overclocked to a 165Hz refresh rate if necessary.

 The response time of this Predator, at 4ms, is lower than our top Asus pick, but still adept at handling fast-paced games where immediate input and reaction are important.
 It also has the Ultra Low Motion Blur tech, which keeps fast-moving images sharp, certainly a help for frenetic games.
+It keeps the image quality sharp.
 There’s a six-axis color adjustment tool to get the hues exactly where you need them, and low-flicker tech for less eyestrain.

 #4 Dell Gaming S2417DGYNY1D 24-inch Monitor